Google threatens to pull search engine in Australia - WTMJ

 “If this version of the code were to become law, it would give us no real choice but to stop making Google search available in Australia,” Silva told senators.
 “And that would be a bad outcome not only for us, but also for the Australian people, media diversity, and the small businesses who use our products every day.”

-The mandatory code of conduct proposed by the government aims to make Google and Facebook pay Australian media companies fairly for using news content they siphon from news sites.
+The mandatory code of conduct proposed by the government aims to make Google and Facebook pay Australian media companies fairly for using news content the tech giants siphon from news sites.

 She said the code’s “biased arbitration model” also posed unmanageable financial and operational risks for Google.
 She suggested a series of tweaks to the bill.